arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

     ---

-    A Challenge is a narrative framework in which a complicated or dynamic obstacle is presented to the party; each member willbe able to help toward the shared outcome of the team with a single Check.
+    A Challenge is a narrative framework in which a complicated or dynamic obstacle is presented to the party; each member is able to help toward the shared outcome of the team with a single Check.

     [:octicons-arrow-right-24: Learn more](/Coinmarch/player-introduction/skill-challenges)